 The most logical and rewarding self-drive spine across Africa runs:

-Departing from South Africa’s northern border, you cross into Botswana via the Limpopo corridor or the iconic Kalahari Desert route, before continuing to the world-famous Victoria Falls straddling the Zambia–Zimbabwe border.
-Heading north through Zambia’s Eastern Province, the route drops into Malawi — one of Africa’s most underrated destinations.
-From Malawi’s northern border at Karonga, a straightforward crossing at Songwe brings you into Tanzania, where the drive north winds through the breathtaking Southern Highlands — a spectacular, off-the-beaten-path landscape rarely seen on organised tours.
-Rejoining the main Tanzania overland circuit at Mbeya or Iringa, legendary destinations come into reach: Mikumi National Park, the vast wilderness of Ruaha National Park, and the iconic Serengeti–Ngorongoro Conservation Area circuit via Dodoma.
+Depart from South Africa’s northern border.
+Cross into Botswana via the Limpopo corridor.
+Alternatively, take the iconic Kalahari Desert route.
+Continue to the world-famous Victoria Falls.
+It straddles the Zambia–Zimbabwe border.
+Head north through Zambia’s Eastern Province.
+The route then drops into Malawi.
+This is one of Africa’s most underrated destinations.
+Exit via Malawi’s northern border at Karonga.
+A straightforward crossing at Songwe brings you into Tanzania.
+Drive north through the breathtaking Southern Highlands.
+This is a spectacular, off-the-beaten-path landscape.
+It is rarely seen on organised tours.
+Rejoin the main Tanzania overland circuit at Mbeya or Iringa.
+From here, legendary destinations come into reach.
+These include Mikumi National Park and the vast wilderness of Ruaha National Park.
+End with the iconic Serengeti–Ngorongoro Conservation Area circuit via Dodoma.

 Self-Drive Safaris: East Africa to Southern Africa — FAQs